ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

 D.  Bill Approval & Processing
     ---------------------------

-    f.
+    a.
 Policy: Bills may be received by postal service or email.
 All hard copy bills received are scanned and the electronic image is stored \[location\].
 All bills must be approved by the Executive Director.
 Approved bills will normally be paid within 30 days of